RifkiSalim/FCC-Cert_Calculator/README.md

    npm start
    ```

-5. Open your web browser and access the development server's URL (http://localhost:3000) to view and use the Drum Machine.
+5. Open your web browser and access the development server's URL (http://localhost:3000) to view and use the Calculator.

-6. Click on the drum pads with your mouse or use the keyboard to trigger sounds.
+6. Click on the keypads with your mouse to input numbers and perform operations.

 ## License